 Okay, you probably don’t have the books you read in your childhood anymore, but you should have an idea of what types of books you liked, right?

-As a children’s book illustrator, it’s important to think about what do kids like and what kind of imagery will catch their attention.
+As a children’s book illustrator, it’s important to think about what kids like and what kind of imagery will catch their attention.
 A little bit of research can help.
 Check what are the popular children’s books today.

 Although the trends are different now, there are similarities.
 Characters can change, but the stories stay 😉